Toyota to Trump: Mexico plant won't cause US job losses

 Donald Trump is taking aim at another automaker for making cars in Mexico.
 This time it's Toyota, which plans to begin building its Corolla compact car there.

 The automaker announced its plan to open a factory in Guanajuato, Mexico, in 2015.
-It stressed Thursday that the new Mexico plant will not cause any job losses in the U.S.
+The company, which is based in Japan, stressed Thursday that the new Mexico plant will not cause any job losses in the U.S.

 "Toyota Motor said will build a new plant in Baja, Mexico, to build Corolla cars for U.S. NO WAY!"
 Trump tweeted on Thursday.